-his User's Guide introduces Model Codes for Post-Conflict Criminal Justice, a three-volume series designed to assist those working in criminal law reform in post-conflict states.
+his User's Guide introduces the Model Codes for Post-Conflict Criminal Justice, a three-volume series designed to assist those working in criminal law reform in post-conflict states.
 The series is the product of a five-year project spearheaded by the United States Institute of Peace and the Irish Centre for Human Rights, in cooperation with the United Nations Office of the High Commissioner for Human Rights and the United Nations Office on Drugs and Crime.

-This volume, volume I, contains the first of the Model Codes-the Model Criminal Code.
-Volume II contains the Model Code of Criminal Procedure, while volume III contains the Model Detention Act and the Model Police Powers Act.
+This volume, volume II, contains the second of the model codes-the Model Code of Criminal Procedure.
+Volume I contains the Model Criminal Code, while volume III contains the Model Detention Act and the Model Police Powers Act.

 This User's Guide is divided into four chapters.
-Chapter 1 outlines the need for criminal law reform in post-conflict states, the evolution of interest in the topic among the international community, and the drafting and consultation process used to create the Model Codes.
-Chapter 2 discusses the many potential uses of the Model Codes in post-conflict criminal law reform efforts.
-Chapter 3 provides a synopsis of the Model Criminal Code.
+Chapter 1 outlines the need for criminal law reform in post-conflict states, the evolution of interest in the topic among the international community, and the drafting and consultation process used to create the model codes.
+Chapter 2 discusses the many potential uses of the model codes in post-conflict criminal law reform efforts.
+Chapter 3 provides a synopsis of the Model Code of Criminal Procedure.
 Chapter 4 sets out guiding principles for those involved in the process of criminal law reform.